 There’s no shortage of superhero movies on the docket for the next five years, coming to us from both Marvel and DC.
 But while Marvel has thrived at the box office almost every year, DC stumbled out of the gates in the beginnings stages of its own movie-verse.
 The DC Extended Universe got off to a rocky start with Batman v Superman: Dawn of Justice, and matters weren’t helped much by the even worse reception of Suicide Squad.

-Even if it doesn’t paint a happy picture, it doesn’t necessarily mean that the rest of DC’s coming attractions are doomed to fail.
+Though DC rebounded a bit with the huge critical and commercial success of Wonder Woman, its team-up film, Justice League, is already garnering mixed reviews.
+But that doesn’t necessarily mean the rest of DC’s coming attractions are doomed to fail.
 There’s a wealth of untapped potential still waiting to be adapted, and that’s where these ideas come in.

 The story of Batman has been told to death in movies, cycling through multiple iterations and actors over a decades-long history of releases.
 It’s the Dark Knight’s iconic sidekick though who’s never gotten the depiction he so rightly deserves (yeah sorry, Batman & Robin was awful).
 So what better way to infuse Robin into the DCEU than with his adult alter ego, Nightwing?